Advice for students on viewing and reserving a property, paying deposits and rent, moving in and reporting maintenance issues.

 What is included in a student property?

-All our student properties are inclusive of bills – water, gas, electric, TV license and internet.
+All our student properties are inclusive of utilities – water, gas, electric, TV license and internet.
 Utilities are subject to a fair usage policy as detailed in the Tenancy Agreement.

 They are fully furnished and will usually include:

 - Washing machine